kpatenio/quoi-react-app/README.md

 ## About
 QUOI is a work-in-progress French dictionary React app that utilizes the [Collins Dictionary API](https://www.collinsdictionary.com/api/).
 This project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).

+To learn more about QUOI's progress and/or history, check out the wiki [here](https://github.com/kpatenio/quoi-react-app/wiki).

 ## Libraries and Frameworks
 Currently in use:
 - React 16.9